EeshaArif/Github-Finder-ReactJS/README.md

 // It just renders the view and makes sure the view is in sync with the state

-`create-react-app react-app`
+// **A component that owns a piece of the state, should be the one modifying it** `create-react-app react-app`

 `react-app\ npm start`